-As a member of academic staff you are eligible to apply for promotion/progression unless an exclusion or exception applies (see below).
-If there is any doubt as to the eligibility of a prospective applicant, the Chair of the Human Resources Committee will rule on the matter on behalf of the GB.
+As an academic employee you are eligible to apply for promotion/progression unless an exclusion or exception applies (see below).
+If there is any doubt as to your eligibility, the Chair of the Human Resources Committee will rule on the matter on behalf of the GB.
 Exceptionally other staff may be eligible to apply (see below).

-If you were unsuccessful in an application in one year’s exercise you may reapply in a subsequent exercise, on the basis that each application must be judged on its own merits and a maximum of two applications in any rolling three-year period is permissible.
+If you were unsuccessful in an application in one year’s exercise you may reapply in a subsequent exercise, on the basis that each application must be judged on its own merits.
+A maximum of two applications in any rolling three-year period is permissible.
 An exemption to this rule may be granted in exceptional circumstances, provided that it has the support of your Head of Institution and Head of School.
-Such support should be evidence in written statements, explaining the reasons for the exemption.
+Such support should be evidenced in written statements, explaining the reasons for the exemption, and provided to the ACP Team (acp@admin.cam.ac.uk).

 If there is any doubt as to the eligibility of a prospective applicant, the Chair of the Human Resources Committee will rule on the matter on behalf of the General Board.